BlockscapeNetwork/hackatom_v/contracts/marketplace/README.md

 1) Follow [the CosmWasm docs](https://docs.cosmwasm.com/getting-started/installation.html) to install `go v1.14+`, `rust v1.44.1+` and `wasmd v0.11.1`
 2) Once you've built `wasmd`, use the `wasmcli` to join the `hackatom-wasm` chain.

+> :information_source: If you want to deploy your own contracts on your own chain, check out the [HOWTO](HOWTO.md).

 ```shell
 wasmcli config chain-id hackatom-wasm
 wasmcli config indent true